swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 Our proposed solution is as follows:

-1. Introduce a new top-level 'swift package' command.
+1. Introduce a new top-level `swift package` command.
 This command will have subcommands for the package manager functionality.

-2. Move existing package manager commands, such as 'swift build --init', to be subcommands of 'swift package', e.g. as 'swift package init'.
-New commands we add, such as the 'update' command, should also be added as subcommnads, e.g. 'swift package update'.
-Note that some current 'swift build' flags are actually modifiers to a build command, such as '--configuration'; these will remain as flags instead of becoming 'swift package' subcommands.
+2. Move existing package manager commands, such as `swift build --init`, to be subcommands of `swift package`, e.g. as `swift package init`.
+New commands we add, such as the `update` command, should also be added as subcommands, e.g. `swift package update`.
+Note that some current `swift build` flags are actually modifiers to a build command, such as `--configuration`; these will remain as flags instead of becoming `swift package` subcommands.

-3. Introduce 'swift package build' and 'swift package test' subcommands, for the existing build and test functionality, but retain 'swift build' and 'swift test' as top-level commands which alias to these subcommands.
+3. Introduce `swift package build` and `swift package test` subcommands, for the existing build and test functionality, but retain `swift build` and `swift test` as top-level commands which alias to these subcommands.

 ## Detailed design

 Swift will remain a multitool whose package manager commands call through to a tool provided by the package manager.
-Curently there are two tools -- 'swift-build' and 'swift-test' -- but these will be replaced by a new 'swift-package' tool.
+Curently there are two tools -- `swift-build` and `swift-test` -- but these will be replaced by a new `swift-package` tool.
 This tool is essentially an implementation detail of the package manager, as all use is expected to be invoked through the Swift multitool.

-The 'swift package' command of the Swift muiltitool will call 'swift-package'.
-The top- level commands 'swift build' and 'swift test' will call 'swift-package build' and 'swift-package test' respectively.
-Subcommands of 'swift package' will be passed to 'swift-package' verbatim.
+The `swift package` command of the Swift muiltitool will call `swift-package`.
+The top- level commands `swift build` and `swift test` will call `swift-package build` and `swift-package test` respectively, although this is considered an implementation detail and the recommend way to invoke the build or test processes is always as a direct subcommand of `swift`.
+Subcommands of `swift package` will be passed to `swift-package` verbatim.

-The current '--init', '--fetch', '--update', and '--generate-xcodeproj' flags to 'swift build' will instead become subcommands of 'swift package'.
-The other flags to 'swift build' actually do modify the build, and will remain as flags on the 'build' subcommand.
-New functionality added to the package manager will be added as subcommands of 'swift package' if they are appropriate as standalone commands, or as a flag modifying an existing subcommand, such as 'build', if they modify the behavior of an existing command.
+The current `--init`, `--fetch`, `--update`, and `--generate-xcodeproj` flags to `swift build` will subcommands of `swift package`.
+The other flags to `swift build` actually do modify the build, and will remain as flags on the `build` subcommand.
+New functionality added to the package manager will be added as subcommands of `swift package` if they are appropriate as standalone commands, or as a flag modifying an existing subcommand, such as `build`, if they modify the behavior of an existing command.

-The flags to 'swift build' that are being removed will remain for a short time after the new 'swift package' subcommands are added, as aliases to those subcommands, for compatibility.
+The flags to `swift build` that are being removed will remain for a short time after the new `swift package` subcommands are added, as aliases to those subcommands, for compatibility.
 They will be removed before Swift 3 is released.

+We acknowledge the possible need for a shorter version of the `swift package` command, and believe we can revisit this to add an shorter alias for this in the future if necessary.
+See the alternatives section below.

 ## Impact on existing packages

-This has no impact of the existing packages themselves, but does have impact on any software which invokes the 'swift build' flags which are moving to be subcommands of 'swift package'.
-There will be a transitionary period where both old and new syntax is accepted, but any software invoking this functionality will need to move to the new 'swift package' subcommands before Swift 3 is released.
+This has no impact of the existing packages themselves, but does have impact on any software which invokes the `swift build` flags which are moving to be subcommands of `swift package`.
+There will be a transitionary period where both old and new syntax is accepted, but any software invoking this functionality will need to move to the new `swift package` subcommands before Swift 3 is released.

 ## Alternatives considered

-We considered adding a top-level 'swiftpm' tool instead of keeping the package manager as a subcommand of Swift.
-We think that the package manager is more discoverable, and its role in the Swift ecosystem more clear, with it as a Swift subcommand.
+This proposal originally suggested `swift build` and `swift package build` would be aliases.
+In order to avoid having multiple ways to run the same command, we updated the proposal to emphasize only `swift build`.

+We considered using `swift build` as the top level command for the package manager and moving the other verbs from being flags to being subcommands of `swift build`, instead of introducing a `package` command (e.g., `swift init`).
+We think this reads poorly and is less clear than making them `package` subcommands.

-We considered adding a 'swift pm' subcommand instead of using 'swift package'.
-That requires less typing, but we think that spelling out the word 'package' aligns better with Swift naming conventions.
-Furthermore, the most common subcommands ('build' and 'test;) are exposed directly off of 'swift', limiting how often you will need to type 'package'.
+We considered adding a `swift pm` subcommand instead of using `swift package`.
+That requires less typing, but we think that spelling out the word `package` aligns better with Swift naming conventions.
+Furthermore, the most common subcommands (`build` and `test`) are exposed directly off of `swift`, limiting how often you will need to type `package`.

-We considered using 'swift build' as the top level command for the package manager and moving the other verbs from being flags to being subcommands of 'swift build', instead of introducing a 'package' command.
-We think this reads poorly and is less clear than making them 'package' subcommands.
+We considered adding a `spm` command.
+However, this was regarded as too short to ever be the definitive name, when means it would only ever be an alias.
+This means that there would be two ways of doing things, which was something we wanted to strongly avoid.
+We also felt that the "shortcut" of `spm` over `swiftpm` was not in line with our overall goals, and so we focused on the `swiftpm` alternative as discussed below.

+### Using `swiftpm` as the command name

+We considered adding a top-level `swiftpm` tool instead of keeping the package manager as a subcommand of Swift.
+We discussed this option at length, as it was regarded as the most compelling alternative to `swift package`.
+The perceived advantages of this approach were:

+* It would cement the name of the package manager clearly (as `swiftpm`), and it gave a clear identity useful for web searches, documentation, internal naming, etc.

+* It included "package manager" in the name (as an acronym), which makes commands which are exclusive to the "package management" part of the problem domain more clear.
+For example, the behavior of `swiftpm install` is intuitive once one understands the name.

+* It is short and convenient to type.

+In the end, we rejected this alternative for several reasons:

+1. If we used this as the command, then it raises a difficult question of `swift build` versus `swiftpm build`.
+We wanted to retain the "natural" feel of the package manager as being integrated with the language, and keep `swift build`, but we had substantial difficulty articulating the exact reasons why it made sense for some commands (e.g., `swift build` and `swift test`) to be subcommands of `swift`, and others to be subcommands of `swiftpm`.

+   In the end, we were unable to come to a consensus on this question, so we ended up regarding this as a reason to choose `swift package` instead, which side steps this question.

+2. We believe that the readability and clarity of using consistent, unabbreviated commands was more in line with the Swift language than attempting to use a "shorter" command name.
+Our belief is that `swift package` will primarily be used for commands which are not commonly executed, and we think that the package manager is more discoverable, and its role in the Swift ecosystem more clear, with it as a Swift subcommand.

+3. We that we can always choose to install a `swiftpm` alias for `swift package` if our needs or justification changes, whereas going in the other direction was considered undesirable.